curioswati-zz/SJdownloader/README.md

 ------------
 The project is under work.
 Until now, it has individual python scripts for various tasks, which are all written here only.
 The GUI script is the main script to run.
+To setup the binaries, follow the instructions below:
+For windows->
-To setup the binaries, cd to the downloader inside the repo, and
+ cd to the downloader inside the repo, and
 <code>run python setup.py py2exe</code>

 Dependencies:
 -------------
-Mentioned in the requirement file.
+All the dependencies are mentioned in the requirement file.

-There are no other external packages needed, all the requirements are satisfied by the python itself.
-They are listed in standard modules section.
-As for now, the scripts requires wxpython to run.
+For py2exe listed in requirements file, python 3 is required.
+For python 2 [follow the link][].
+For py2exe, you may require [msvcp90.dll][].
+Build instructions are [here][].

 Standard modules used:
 ---------------------